 It worth remembering that if a landlord is unsure or worried about the rental level to set, there is nothing stopping a landlord getting a free rental assessment from a letting agent and then still opting to DIY.

-A letting agent will normally handle all aspect of the marketing.
-This is one less thing a landlord and property investor to worry about.
+A letting agent will normally handle all aspect of the marketing of a rental property.
+This is one less thing a landlord will need to worry about.
 The letting agent should know how much to charge in rent and how best to advertise their rental property.
-After all they have a shared interest with the landlord in getting the investment property let.
+After all, they have a shared interest to get the it let.
 However, it’s always worth landlords remembering that it is not the letting agent that is ‘forking out’ for the mortgage payment each month.
-Therefore sometimes landlords can be left with the feeling that the letting agent is not working as hard as they could to secure a let for their investment property.
+Therefore, sometimes landlords can be left with the feeling that the letting agent is not working as hard as they could to secure a let for their investment property.
 This will be particularly the case when there is a glut of rental properties on the market.
-In this scenario, letting agents are probably still letting property and making a living; unfortunately it may be you as the landlord whose investment property is getting left on the shelf.
-Make sure that you as the landlord monitor their performance and if the letting agent is not getting viewings the landlord will need to chase them to ensure that they are ‘pushing’ your investment property to their tenants.
-In this case a discussion with the letting agent to establish what is going on is invaluable.
-Is it the rent; are tenants put off by the poor state of the kitchen?
+In this scenario, letting agents are probably still letting property, unfortunately, yours may be getting left on the shelf.
+Make sure to monitor their performance, and if the property is not getting viewings, chase them up and insist ‘push’ your property.
+Have a discussion with the letting agent to establish what is going on.
+Is the rent too high?
+Are tenants put off by the poor state of the kitchen?
 Decisive and prompt action by a landlord should ensure that they avoid the hardship of a prolonged rental void.
 It may transpire that the real problem is that the rental valuation that the letting agent originally gave was too ambitious and that this has meant that the letting agent is failing to get the numbers of viewings necessary to obtain a let.

-The reality is that both the Tenancy Agreement and the Inventory are fairly straightforward to fill out.
-They are also available to download for free off the www.propertyhawk.co.uk website.
+The reality is that both the Tenancy Agreement and the property inventory are fairly straightforward to fill out.
+They are also available to download for free from our website.

 Despite this, some landlords feel reassured that having the letting forms provided and completed by professionals will insure them against problems with the tenancy.
 Some landlords may be shocked to discover that this isn’t always the case as I go on to explain in the next section.

-Some landlords are genuinely wary of their tenants.
-They don’t like dealing with tenants; in which case employing a letting agent is an ideal way of sheltering from direct contact with the tenant.
-Personally I have always preferred to meet the tenant.
-To me there is a certain comfort in giving them a once over before a landlord yields up their beloved investment property to the tenant.
+Some landlords are wary of their tenants.
+Employing a letting agent is an ideal way of not having direct contact with tenants.
+Personally, I have prefer to meet my tenants.
+To me, there is a certain comfort in giving them a once over before a handing over the keys to my precious property.

-A positive of employing a letting agent is that they do act as a filter of some of the ‘poorer’ quality letting applicants.
+A positive of employing a letting agent is that they do act as a filter, cutting out some of the ‘poorer’ quality letting applicants, that a landlord might have to sift through if they were advertising in classified adverts.
 This is because many letting agents require either a registration fee or they charge the tenant for arranging the letting.
-This means that ‘scammers’, opportunists and those on benefits are less likely to come through a letting agent.
-Obviously if the landlord is specifically aiming at these tenant groups it is important to realise that in using a letting agent this may exclude a proportion of their potential letting ‘pool’.
+This cuts out ‘scammers’, opportunists, and many tenants on benefits, who are less likely to register through a costly letting agent.
+Obviously, if the landlord is specifically aiming at benefit tenants they need to realise that in using a letting agent this may exclude a proportion of their potential letting ‘pool’.

-One attraction of a landlord dealing directly with the tenant rather than through a letting agent is that they can act incisively.
+The advantages of dealing direct with the tenant, rather than through a letting agent, is that a landlord can act incisively.
 For instance, the landlord likes the look of the tenants.
 The tenants are setting up home for the first time and need a sofa.
 The landlord can make a snap decision.
 Do they yield up the opportunity of receiving £7000 in rent and incur an additional £80 in advertising costs; or do they spend £200 on an Ikea sofa?
 I know what I’d do.
-If left with a letting agent, the letting agent is likely to follow their instructions which were that the property to let is only available part furnished and the investment property therefore remains un-let.
+If left with a letting agent, the letting agent is likely to follow their instructions which were that the property is only available part furnished and therefore it remains un-let.

-Many landlords, especially if they only have one investment property have a strong sense of ‘ownership’ of their investment.
-Therefore, the landlord wants to be involved in every aspect of property management and they are uncomfortable about ceding this responsibility to others.
-In light of the previous section and the issues raised landlords need to ask themselves honestly; where do they stand in the spectrum of management control?
-Does the landlord want to have complete control and manage the letting them-self or would they prefer to have very little direct involvement relying instead on the abilities of property professionals.
-The willingness of a landlord to hand over the management of their investment property is likely to depend in part on the quality of the local letting agents.
-If a landlord has a reliable local letting agent, then they will probably be more willing to give up an element of control.
+Many landlords, especially those with a single investment property, retain a strong sense of ‘ownership’.
+They want to be involved in every aspect of property management and they are uncomfortable about ceding this responsibility to others.
+In light of the previous section and the issues raised, landlords need to ask themselves honestly; where do they stand in the spectrum of management control?
+Does the landlord want to have complete control or would they prefer to have very little direct involvement, relying instead on the property professionals.

-Ultimately it’s important to understand that when landlords employ somebody else to manage their investment property it means that they relinquish control to somebody who will always be less committed to the success of their residential investment than they are.
-Primarily on a ‘let only’ a letting agent is concerned with getting a tenant in.
-Providing the tenant passes the requisite tests the letting agents are quite happy because ultimately the tenant will be the landlords’ problem.
-Landlords should be aware of this.
+Ultimately, it’s important to understand that by employing somebody else to manage their rental property, they are relinquishing control to somebody less committed to the success of their residential investment than maybe they are.
+On a ‘let only’ basis, a letting agent is concerned with getting a tenant in, and providing the tenant passes the requisite tests and tenant referencing checks they will get their commission, any subsequent issues with the tenant is not their problem.
+Landlords should alway remember this.